Buyer’s Guide to Electric Random Orbital Sanders

 How to Use an Orbital Sander

-Apply just enough pressure on the sander to keep the abrasive in solid contact with the work surface at all times.
-If you use too much pressure or speed, it creates tiny swirls, most of which you will not discover until you stain the wood.
+Apply just enough pressure on the sander to keep the abrasive in solid contact with the work surface at all times — too much pressure or speed creates tiny swirls, most of which you will only discover when you stain the wood.
 The key is to exercise patience and a light touch so you don’t end up with swirls.
-Gently rest your hand on the machine without pressing, and move slowly across the surface.
+Gently rest your hand on the machine without pressing and move slowly across the surface.
+Periodically, stop the machine to brush out the dust from the sandpaper.

 How to Use a Belt Sander